FabricDevCamp/FabricSolutionDeployment/docs/GettingStarted.md

  - Obtain an Azure storage account key or SAS key to access the target container
  - Configure data paths and the Azure account key in the **AppSettings.cs** file

 Start by downloading and inspecting the sample data files.
-You should be able to download the file named **ProductSales.zip** to the **Downloads** folder on your local PB using the following link,
+Download the **ProductSales.zip** file to the **Downloads** folder on your local machine using the following link,

   - [https://github.com/FabricDevCamp/SampleData/raw/refs/heads/main/Downloads/ProductSales.zip](https://github.com/FabricDevCamp/SampleData/raw/refs/heads/main/Downloads/ProductSales.zip)